gammaseeker/LKMemory_Manager/README.md

 ## Makefile
-Some notable make targets is `make lib` which generates the lkmalloc.a static library that can be linked with a user's program. `make depend` is implemented to compile all dependencies as per the HW Doc's request. `make tests` will compile all test drivers and use test scrips to invoke them to check if the tests pass or fail. `make clean` will destroy all binary files.
+Some notable make targets is `make lib` which generates the lkmalloc.a static library that can be linked with a user's program. `make depend` is implemented to compile all dependencies. `make tests` will compile all test drivers and use test scrips to invoke them to check if the tests pass or fail. `make clean` will destroy all binary files.